oneapi-src/unified-memory-framework/README.md

 **⚠️ Work-In-Progress disclaimer:**
 > Please note that this project is **pre-production software**, it should not be considered complete or fully functional.
 > It has not been fully tested yet (including security testing).
 It is not recommended to be used in production
 > as part of a larger system.
+Note that this warning is temporary - we plan to release a stable version within six months.
-It is not eligible for Intel® Bug Bounty Program.
+> This project is not eligible for Intel® Bug Bounty Program.
 >
 > The API is not yet stable, may change without notice, and will not maintain backward compatibility.